newbooks/MCCE4-Core/bin/mcce/step2_thoughts.md

 hydrogen bond: angle and distance pH and Eh energy: environment pH/Eh and pK0, Eh0

 ### Sampling Method
 The goal of this step is to identify potential conformers, so we can use qualitative searching algorithms, such as Genetic Algorithms.

 - Place H and make ionization conformers
 - GA flow
     - Initialization: generate N random microstates.
     - Fitness evaluation: individual fitness, and population fitness average (PFA score)
     - Selection
     - Crossover: one-point crossover : two-point crossover = 1:1
     - Mutation: dynamically adjusted from 1% to 5% based on rolling PFA score average
     - Replacement
-   - Termination condition check: convergence check (rolling average PFA score of the last 5 generations does not imporve) and max generation
+    - Termination condition check: convergence check (rolling average PFA score of the last 5 generations does not improve) and max generation
     - If termination condition is met, return the top 50% population
 - Do GA for pH = 4, 7, and 10

 Note: PFA score variations
 - PFA: whole population
-- PFA90: top 90% population to exclude the buttom performers
+- PFA90: top 90% population to exclude the bottom performers
 - PFA50: top 50% population which is what we will use as final conformers

+The whole population average fitness score is commonly used to measure the convergence, but which score is appropriate in our application is a question.

+### Conformer Making Levels
+In the case of GA conformer making, the rotation angles are not limited by the rotation step size, so this mechanism can potentially create a large number of ending conformers.
+The control of the ending number of conformers is currently dependent on the conformer generating method, in the sense of how extensively to explore the rotational space.
+With GA, the control of bond rotations does not exist.
+However, the number of ending conformers in GA can be achieved by:
+1. Population size: increasing the pool size allows more diverse conformers to be created and preseved, at the cost of linearly scaled sampling expenses.
+2. Clustering criteria: after making all the conformers, clustering selects the representative conformers based on the geometry similarity.
+The threshold of similarity may affect the final conformers selected and used by the later steps.